Ritalin vs. Adderall

-Ritalin and Adderall are both prescription medications that are central nervous system, or CNS stimulants.
-They work by increasing dopamine levels in the brain, which in turn helps to improve attention and reduce impulsive behavior among people with Attention Deficit Hyperactivity Disorder (ADHD) – a neurological condition that impairs neurotransmitter activity.
+They each work by increasing dopamine levels in the brain, improving attention, and reducing impulsive behavior among people with Attention Deficit Hyperactivity Disorder (ADHD).
+This neurological condition impairs neurotransmitter activity.

-When both are used as prescribed by people who have been diagnosed with ADHD, these drugs are generally effective and safe.
-However, like all types of CNC stimulants.
-They are popular street drugs among people who use them to improve their athletic performance, pull all-nighters before exams, or lose weight.
+These drugs are generally effective and safe.
+However, like all types of CNC stimulants, they are popular street drugs among people who use them to;

-- Both are listed as Schedule II controlled substances in the U.S. – the same level as morphine, cocaine, and opium
+- Both are Schedule II controlled substances in the U.S. – the same as morphine, cocaine, and opium.

-- Mainly used to treat ADHD, but can also be prescribed to treat narcolepsy
+- Each is mainly used to treat ADHD but can also treat narcolepsy.

-- They have a potential for misuse and addiction
+- They have the potential for misuse and addiction.

 - Ritalin contains methylphenidate, while Adderall contains a mix of amphetamine and dextroamphetamine.

-Here is a side by side comparison chart between these two drugs.
 They are very similar but with some key differences.
-Because Adderall is amphetamine based it has a tendency towards greater dependency than Ritalin.
-Also, weight gain or loss is another key factor, see the chart below.
+For example, because Adderall is amphetamine-based, it tends to have greater dependency than Ritalin.
+Also, weight gain or loss is another crucial factor, as shown in the chart below.

-By contrast, people without ADHD who use prescription drugs to get high often prefer Adderall, the amphetamine-based drug, since it stimulates both neurological and physiological systems to provide a whole-body boost.
+By contrast, people without ADHD who use prescription drugs to get high often use Adderall, the amphetamine-based drug, since it stimulates both neurological and physiological systems to provide a whole-body boost.

-“My son takes Adderall for ADHD and lost a lot of weight.
-We have to MAKE him eat most of the time.”
+One mother remarked, “My son took Adderall for ADHD and lost a lot of weight.
+We have to make him eat most of the time.”